Quantum-inspired identification of complex cellular automata: Introduction

 Here we ask: \emph{Can these developments offer a new way to identify and classify complex ECAs}?
-At each timestep $t$ of the ECA's evolution, we interpret the ECA state as a stochastic string, for which we can assign a quantum statistical memory cost $C_q^{(t)}$.
+To approach this, at each timestep $t$ of the ECA's evolution we interpret the ECA state as a stochastic string, for which we can assign a quantum statistical memory cost $C_q^{(t)}$.
 We can then chart the evolution of this over time, and measure how the amount of information that must be tracked to statistically replicate the ECA state grows over time.
-Asserting that complex ECA dynamics should yield ever more complex strings, and thus enable continual growth in structure, we can then interpret the growth of $C_q^{(t)}$ as a measure of an ECA's complexity.
+Asserting that complex ECA dynamics should yield ever more complex strings, and thus enable continual growth in structure, we propose to then interpret the growth of $C_q^{(t)}$ as a measure of an ECA's complexity.
 Our results indicate that this interpretation has significant merit: ECA that were unanimously considered to be complex in prior studies exhibit continual growth in $C_q^{(t)}$, while those unanimously considered simple do not.
-Meanwhile, its application to more ambiguous cases offers a more refined view of their relative complexities, and indicates that certain seemingly-chaotic ECA may possess some structure.
+Meanwhile, its application to more ambiguous cases offers a new perspective of their relative complexities, and indicates that certain seemingly-chaotic ECA may possess some structure.